 If you still have questions after reading this page, visit our page of Frequently Asked Questions.
 If you still can't find an answer feel free to e-mail us.

-Classes begin on June 25th and run every Thursday until the end of the semester.
-Also, if you are unable to attend in the first week, you're more than welcome to join us the second week or later.
+f you are unable to attend in the first week, you're more than welcome to join us the second week or later.
 You may also miss any other week and still be able to continue, we do review every week!
 Both the technique class and team practice are recommended for those interested in the team.
 These classes are usually held at the end of the evening, check the class schedule for full details.

 Still have questions?